Table of Contents

 Diagnosis of Chronic Kidney Disease

-Diagnosis is primarily based upon a detailed medical history, taking particular note of underlying diseases and medications.
+Diagnosis is primarily based on a detailed medical history, taking particular note of underlying diseases and medications.
 Clinical examination and laboratory tests complete the diagnosis.
-Imaging procedures (i.e. Sonography, CT and MRI scans) can provide helpful supporting information.
-In the case of doubt, a renal biopsy can be requested.
+Imaging procedures (ie, sonography, computed tomography, and magnetic resonance imaging scans) can provide helpful supporting information.
+A renal biopsy can be ordered to confirm the diagnosis.

-Above all, clinical laboratory testing of the GFR (glomerular filtration rate) serves to determine the National Kidney Foundation disease stage:
+Most importantly, clinical laboratory testing of the glomerular filtration rate serves to determine the National Kidney Foundation disease stage.

 |Stage||Description of renal function||GFR||Explanation|